-Bandits displace 17 villages in Kaduna state – The Sun Nigeria
+Bandits displace 17 villages in Kaduna State – The Sun Nigeria

 Also, the village head of Birnin Yero, Alhaji Umar Danyaro, where the victims are camped, described the situation as very unfortunate.

-NAN reports that officials of the State Emergency Management Agency were at the camp for on the spot assessment.(NAN)
+Officials of the State Emergency Management Agency were at the camp for on the spot assessment of the situation.

 Leave a Reply